KostkaBrukowa/vim-in-editor-workshop/4-textobjects.md

     "jest-dom",
     "jest"
   ],
-  "rules": "REPLACE THIS STRING TO AN EMPTY OBJECT",
+  "rules": "REPLACE THIS STRING TO AN EMPTY OBJECT"
 }
 ```